Skip to content

 | Symbol | Convention | Used By | |--------|-----------|---------| | T | Sum of positive (or smaller) ranks | Many statistics textbooks | | W | Sum of signed ranks | R (wilcox.test), some textbooks | | T+ | Sum of positive ranks specifically | Siegel & Castellan notation |

-For small samples (typically n < 20), the exact test statistic T (or W) is reported directly because exact p-values can be computed from the Wilcoxon distribution.
+For small samples (typically n < 20), the exact test statistic T (or W) is reported because exact p-values can be computed from the Wilcoxon distribution.

 Z: The Standardized Approximation